Perelman's fraud lawsuit vs NY gallery owner is thrown out

-NEW YORK (Reuters) - The billionaire Ronald Perelman’s lawsuit accusing New York City art gallery owner Larry Gagosian of defrauding him into overpaying for a Cy Twombly painting has been thrown out by a unanimous state appeals court.
+NEW YORK, Dec 4 (Reuters) - The billionaire Ronald Perelman’s lawsuit accusing New York City art gallery owner Larry Gagosian of defrauding him into overpaying for a Cy Twombly painting has been thrown out by a unanimous state appeals court.

-Despite being a “sophisticated” plaintiff, Perelman “conducted no due diligence” to determine the value of Twombly’s “Leaving Paphos Ringed With Waves” before agreeing to buy it for $10.5 million, the Manhattan court said on Thursday.
+Despite being a “sophisticated” plaintiff, Perelman “conducted no due diligence” to determine what Twombly’s “Leaving Paphos Ringed With Waves” was worth before agreeing to buy it for $10.5 million, the Manhattan court said on Thursday.

 Moreover, the sale was negotiated at arm’s length, and Perelman could not base a fraud claim on what Gagosian might have said the art was worth, the court said.